EisaNet news events about classifieds rules staff register citizens database

 Godmodding and/or godmoding

-Visiting the sim as an unregistered or unvetted character with setting-breaking or inappropriate powers.
-Certain exceptions may be made for individuals we feel handle extreme powers responsibly.
+Godmodding is the act of visiting the sim as a character with setting-breaking or inappropriate powers.
+It is forbidden.
+Certain exceptions may be made for individuals we feel handle extreme powers responsibly, provided they have been vetted in advance.
 If you have to tear open a cross-dimensional portal to justify your abilities, however, that’s a bad sign.
+Simply showing up with these powers and alluding to their existence is enough to constitute an offense—they need not necessarily be abused.

 Metagaming is the practice of altering your character’s decisions due to information you have discovered that they have no reasonable way of knowing.
 On its own, this is a minor offense, but we often find that habitual metagamers tend to act inappropriately in other ways as well.